Eogala/Devops-bootcamp10/project10.md

 The docker-compose.yml file incorporates various services Prometheus, Grafana, Node exporter & Alert Manager.
 These services are mapped with a network named ‘monitor‘ and have an ‘always‘ restart flag as well.

+## To do this project you need to have the following.

+1. A Valid AWS account with full permissions to create and manage AWS VPC service.
+2. Setup terraform on an ec2 instance, ensure you have a valid IAM role attached to the instance with VPC provisioning permissions.

+We are going to spin up an ec2 instance and attach the following IAM roles to it:

+- AmazonVPCFullAccess
+- AmazonEC2FullAccess